-The maximum IPD values in Table J6.2(b) have been derived on the basis of a lighting design complying with the recommendations of AS 1680 for the nature of the task, including an allowance for a safety margin in design and the physical limitation of placing a discrete number of fittings in a uniform array.
-The following table shows how the values correspond to the lighting levels of AS 1680.
+The maximum values in Table J6.2(a) have been derived on the basis of a lighting design complying with the recommendations of AS 1680 for the nature of the task, including an allowance for a safety margin in design and the physical limitation of placing a discrete number of fittings in a uniform array.
+The maintained illuminance will be designed to suit the use of the area and again is based on the illuminance levels in AS 1680 or an equivalent document from an overseas standards organisation.
+However, the levels are not being controlled by Section J of the BCA; only the power allowance for achieving the desired illuminance.

+The following table shows how some of the illumination power density values correspond to the lighting levels of AS 1680.

-The allowance is for the power supply to the lighting (Watts).
+The allowance is for the power supply to the lighting.

 The values have been generally set at a level that can be achieved with reasonable surface reflectances, high efficacy light sources, low loss control gear and high efficiency luminaires.
 However, the use of the space has also been taken into account.
-For example, the illuminance power density of a restaurant is 20 W/m2 as against the kitchen for the same restaurant at 8 W/m2.
+For example, the illuminance power density of a restaurant is 18 W/m^2 as against the kitchen for the same restaurant at 8 W/m^2 .
 This enables the type of fittings to be used in the restaurant that provides the desired ambience.

 There are two levels for offices.
-General open areas that are lit to more than 200 lx may use 10 W/m2.
+General open areas that are lit to more than 200 lx may use 9 W/m2.
 For offices lit to less than 200 lx, where task lighting is intended to supplement the general lighting, the maximum for the general lighting is only 7 W/m2.